andrelas1/tooling-cli/README.md

 # WHAT IS THIS?

-This are my preferred tools for developing a frontend project.
-Their goal is to automate code quality tasks, like linting and type checking.
+This is a simple NodeJS script to generate boilerplate containing tools and their respective configurations for a frontend project.

 # TOOLS